-Rising anxiety in students; math wars & tutoring programs abounding; students as education’s products & under enormous pressure to achieve, but also students as education’s consumers putting enormous pressure on teachers to ensure their achievement; behaviourism (still) underwriting protocols for managing individuals & classrooms; standardised tests at seeming odds with learning for personal meaning; bullying in schools, across social media, & increasingly polarized political landscapes – all, attest to “trouble in schooling.”
+Rising anxiety in students; math wars & tutoring programs abounding; students as education’s products & under enormous pressure to achieve, but also students as education’s consumers putting enormous pressure on teachers to ensure their achievement; behaviourism (still) underwriting protocols for managing individuals & classrooms; standardised tests at seeming odds with learning-for-personal-meaning; bullying in schools, across social media, & increasingly polarized political landscapes – all, attest to “trouble in schooling.”

 For all our technological prowess, societies are only beginning to appreciate that learning is a whole-self event and never separate from relationships with others and our world, past and present.
 Yet, we continue to prepare teachers according to theories that keep cognition, motivation, behaviour, physical bodies, and the interpersonal separate.
 Never mind that neurologically speaking, most of what we do depends on unconscious & nonconscious motivations, these realms remain hardly a consideration for educational theory and practice.

 Like the pet fixes of bygone eras, current offerings carry grains of truth riding on the guarantees of evidence-based research.
 Today’s most popular remedies come under such headings as self-regulation, mindset theory, mindfulness practices, design-based protocols, brain-based techniques, rich learning tasks, gaming conventions, maker-spaces, and (as before) back to the basics.
-And though each of these has something of value to offer, present urgencies, and the quick remedies they spawn, eclipse the long game in what matters in schooling.
+And though each of these has something of value to offer, present urgencies and the quick remedies they spawn eclipse the long game in what matters in schooling.

-An integrated theory of learning
+The visual: An integrated model of learning

 It is a story that I want to share with you – one captured in an idea of the self as radically embodied (meaning that the things we think and know, literally, go back to what our bodies, including the neurons of our brains, learned to do).
 Importantly, it is also a story of selves shaped in relationality and steeped in affect; that is, our bodies learned and continue to learn in the presence (physically and in mind) of others.
 There are histories of experience that colour who we are, but to which we have no conscious access.
 They are these unconscious (emotionally laden) memories, that move how we are with ourselves, others, the world, and learning.

 We come to know ourselves and others in a bit of a sideways manner – out the corners of our eyes – as we focus on worldly things and ideas together.
-In the same way, schools teach students about themselves and others through shared encounters with intended curricular objects.
-But movement in learning has less to do with the learned things themselves and more to do with the experiences in learning that communicate to us, in no uncertain terms, who we are and can be.
+In the same way, schools teach students about themselves and about others through shared encounters with intended curricular objects.
+But movement in learning often has less to do with the learned things themselves and more to do with the experiences in learning that communicate to us, in no uncertain terms, who we are and can be.

-Even so, the governance of schooling remains, at bottom, myopic in its focus on the curricular objects of study.
+Even so, I believe that the governance of schooling remains, at bottom, myopic in its focus on the curricular objects of study.
 Academic success depends on taking the curriculum, as given (per the designs and ideologies of politically driven mandates) and making those givens into one’s own, according to the sense we already have but also according to the rules of the players in charge.
 We will be judged by how well we do.

 Implications for teaching